stefanocudini/leaflet-gps/README.md

 What ?
 ------

-A leaflet control that active gps locate
+A leaflet control plugin for tracking gps position

 Tested in Leaflet 0.4.4